instadw/instadwell-blog/_posts/2026-2-14-top-6-co-living-spaces-in-saket-and-malviya-nagar-posh-living-vs-budget-reality.md

 ### Single Room PG in Malviya Nagar Delhi

-Single room PG in Malviya Nagar Delhi at the budget end goes from ₹6,000 to ₹9,000 in Khirki.
+Single room PG in Malviya Nagar Delhi at the budget end goes from ₹6,000 to ₹9,000 in Khirki, open to both male and female tenants.
 Rooms are typically small with poor ventilation.
 For a guaranteed single private room with AC and attached washroom, managed options in the Saket-Malviya Nagar belt start from ₹14,000.
 [HelloWorld Ignou](https://instadwell.com/properties/3227-helloworld-ignou) (₹14,000) is the best value pick.

 ### PG Near Saket for Malviya Nagar Residents